yihongwang001/Apartment-Finder/README.md

 This is the Final Project for [CS5610 Web Development](https://johnguerra.co/classes/webDevelopment_fall_2020/)

-## Author and credits
+## Author and Credits

 - Author is Yeqing Huang
 - Thanks to [Yilin Ma](https://martinma28.github.io/Yilin-Ma-personal-web-page/) for the user authetication part of this project.
 The code in LoginPage.js, RegisterPage.js and authConfig.js is written by Yilin from [Shipment System Project](https://github.com/MartinMa28/Shipment-System-Frontend)
 - The html meta icon is made by [freepik](https://www.flaticon.com/authors/freepik).

-## Project Objective and Features
+## Project Features

 - With a JSON file extracted from https://sfbay.craigslist.org/, the user can browse apartment rental posts and filter, search and sort these posts.
-- To add a certain post to savelist and add an optional comment for this post, the visitor needs to register and log in.
-All the saved posts will then show on the Save List page.
+- To add a certain post to savelist or add an optional comment for this post, the visitor needs to register and log in.
+All the saved posts will then be shown on the Save List page.
 - There is an administrator page.
-The users who are entitled to the admin access and import posts by uploading a JSON file or delete posts from the summary page.
+The users who are entitled to the admin access can import posts by uploading a JSON file or delete posts from the summary page.
 - The top 5 most viewed posts in the last 72 hours will be marked with a hot icon.
 Only logged in users view history counts.
-If a user views the same post multiple times within 5 minutes, it will only be counted as one viewed record.
+If a user views the same post multiple times within 5 minutes, it will only be counted as one record.

 ## Instructions to Build:

-You can find the [demo here](https://sfbay.craigslist.org/).
+You can find the [demo here](https://apt-finder-app.herokuapp.com/).
 To test administrator features:

 1. Use admin account: Email: admin123@gmail.com, password: 12345
-2. You can upload a template JSON file in admin page.
-The file is called samplefile.json in database folder.
+2. You can upload a template JSON file in Admin page.
+The file is located in database folder, called samplefile.json

 Or you can run the project locally with the following steps: